-This results is relevant for institutional investors trading in a basket of these stocks.
-Even though these stocks are liquid as measured by the bid-ask spread, the pricing errors are correlated in the cross-section.
+This result is relevant for institutional investors trading a basket of stocks.
+Even when these stocks may be liquid as measured by the bid-ask spread, the pricing errors are correlated in the cross-section.
 Moreover, pricing errors are systematic as shown in Figure 1.

-The finding that the difference in market betas has the strongest economic effect is consistent with the literature documenting common factors in the time-series of liquidity as well as price efficiency metrics (Conrad and Wahal, 2020; Rösch, Subrahmanyam, and Van Dijk, 2017).
+The finding that the difference in market betas has the strongest economic effect is consistent with the literature documenting common factors in the time series of liquidity as well as price efficiency metrics (Conrad and Wahal, 2020; Rösch, Subrahmanyam, and Van Dijk, 2017).
 My results show that common factor also drive the cross-section of price efficiency.